Iliain/silverstripe-droppable/README.md

 [![License](http://poser.pugx.org/iliain/silverstripe-droppable/license)](https://packagist.org/packages/iliain/silverstripe-droppable)
 [![PHP Version Require](http://poser.pugx.org/iliain/silverstripe-droppable/require/php)](https://packagist.org/packages/iliain/silverstripe-droppable)

-Provides a field that allows for clicking and dragging of shortcodes into a textarea
+Provides a field that allows for clicking and dragging of shortcodes into a textarea.
+Useful for inserting shortcodes into a textarea without having to type them out.

+NOTE: This only allows the insertion of shortcodes, it does not provide any functionality for parsing the shortcodes themselves.

 ## Installation (with composer)